Garden Renovation Costs

 Garden Renovation Labour Costs and Timescales

-Gardeners usually charge between £30 and £60 per hour of their care.
-However, gardeners' hourly rates will vary according to their location in the UK and previous experience.
+Gardeners' hourly rates will vary according to their location in the UK, and their level of experience.

 A tiny back garden should take four months from the first meeting to the completed garden.
 Four weeks for layout, two weeks for construction company tendering, six to eight weeks for patience, and four weeks for construction.
-In terms of time and cost, it's comparable to constructing a small addition to a house.

 Cost Factors of Renovating a Garden